RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-0-12-january-2021.md

 - RS43961 - bigkeys command fixed to handle non-printable key names
 - RS45707 - Fixed a bug that caused RCP (Redis Cloud Pro) databases to reject connections while resharding the database.
 - RS51144 - Fixed a bug in the syncer process that was stopping synchronization between all instances in some scenarios of network disconnection of one or more participating clusters.

+with 6.0.12-58:
+- RS50865 - Fixed a bug causing rladmin change master node to fail when performed after a prior successful master change.
+- RS51359 - Fixed a memory leak on slave shards in Active-Active databases with replication and AOF for persistence.
+- RS52363 - Updated PUB/SUB max message value size from 64KB to 512MB

 ### Known limitations